Especializado em máquinas para alimentos para animais de estimação!

 Tariff structures vary by region, affecting profit margins differently across markets.
 Below is a comparison of pet food tariffs in key global markets.

-Latin America 10% - 25% High impact, affecting price competitiveness
+América Latina10% - 25%High impact, affecting price competitiveness

 How Tariffs Affect Costs and Pricing